“Indeed, good deeds do away with misdeeds. That is a reminder for those who remember.” (Hud 11: 114)

-The verse above tells us that if we want to cleanse our hearts further, we should do good actions, because they also help to wipe away our sins.
-When we feel guilty because we committed a sin, in addition to seeking forgiveness, we should consciously go out and try to do good; perform a rewarding deed that is beloved to God.
+The verse above tells us that if we want to cleanse our hearts further, we should do good actions because they also help to wipe away our sins.
+When we feel guilty because we committed a sin, in addition to seeking forgiveness, we should consciously go out and try to do good; perform a rewarding deed that is beloved by God.
 This can be anything from giving charity, helping our family out with the chores to reading Qur’an; anything that is deemed praiseworthy in Islam.

 And obviously, this is not only for when we feel guilty.
 But how does this help us to achieve tranquility of the heart?

 “Indeed, those who have believed and done righteous deeds – the Most Merciful will appoint for them wud.”
 (Maryam 19: 96)

 God uses the word “wud” for love in the above verse, and one of God’s names is Al-Wadud (the Most Loving).
 What is the significance of the word wud?
 Why did God not use a more common word, such as “hubb” or even “`ishq“?